 Mbarara University of Science & Technology (MUST) - UVA Collaboration: Mbarara, Uganda

-Beginning this June 2013, UVA Center for Telehealth began working with colleagues at Mbarara University Science and Technology (MUST) to improve telehealth capacity to create a Global Classroom for collaborative research and training.
+In June 2013, the UVA Center for Telehealth began working with colleagues at Mbarara University Science and Technology (MUST) to improve telehealth capacity to create a Global Classroom for collaborative research and training.
 This collaboration takes many forms, a few of which include Resident Case Conferences lead by UVA's Dr. Christopher Moore and MUST's Dr. Sampson Okello, guest lectures, and undergraduate research exchanges.
 MUST colleagues traveled to UVA in October 2013 with the USTTI group to visit Charlottesville and engage with our Telemedicine staff on ways to strengthen both our individual programs and our collaborative partnership.

 Swinfen Charitable Trust